Skip to content

 • Copper IUD

-Effective methods of contraception also include the copper IUD.
-A hormone-free method, you can make an appointment with your midwife to have one inserted as early as the 4th week postpartum (unless you give birth by cesarean section).
+Among the effective contraceptive methods, we also find the copper IUD.
+A hormone-free method, you can make an appointment with your midwife to have one inserted from the 4th week postpartum (unless you had a C-section).
 How does it work?
 This device releases copper ions that are toxic to sperm.
-And thus prevents fertilization.
+This prevents fertilization.
 It can remain in place for 5 to 10 years.

 • Levonorgestrel IUD

 The hormonal IUD (levonorgestrel) releases a small amount of progestin directly into the uterus.
-This thickens the cervical mucus and thins the wall of the uterus… and thus prevents fertilization.
-It is also inserted from 4 weeks after delivery and remains effective for 5 years.
+This thickens cervical mucus and thins the uterine wall… thus preventing fertilization.
+It is also inserted from 4 weeks postpartum and remains effective for 5 years.

-Attractive benefit: it reduces menstrual bleeding.
-Which makes it an interesting option for women who suffer from very heavy periods.
+An attractive advantage: it reduces menstrual bleeding.
+This makes it an interesting option for women who suffer from very heavy periods.

 • What is the LAM method (Lactational Amenorrhea Method)?

-The MAMA method , or lactational amenorrhea method, is a natural method of contraception for breastfeeding women.
-It is quite effective because the hormones that produce milk inhibit ovulation for six months after giving birth.
-You can therefore make this contraceptive choice if you are fully breastfeeding and your period has not yet resumed.
-This method does not work if you are not breastfeeding, of course!
+The LAM method, or Lactational Amenorrhea Method, is a natural contraceptive method for breastfeeding women.
+It is quite effective because the hormones that produce milk inhibit ovulation for six months postpartum.
+You can therefore choose this contraceptive method if you are exclusively breastfeeding and your periods have not yet resumed.
+This method does not work if there is no breastfeeding, of course!

-There are also different methods to observe the different signs of ovulation such as:
+There are also different methods for observing the various signs of ovulation, such as:

-However, they remain less reliable postpartum, because your cycles may be irregular for some time.
+However, they remain less reliable postpartum, as your cycles may be irregular for some time.

 • Tubal ligation

-Tubal ligation is a surgical method of sterilization that blocks the fallopian tubes.
-And thus prevents fertilization permanently.
+Tubal ligation is a surgical sterilization method that blocks the fallopian tubes.
+This definitively prevents fertilization.

 • Electrocoagulation

-Rings or clips are slightly less invasive, but equally permanent, methods of contraception.
-They involve placing these devices on the tubes to block them.
+The placement of rings or clips are slightly less invasive but equally permanent contraceptive methods.
+They involve placing these devices on the fallopian tubes to block them.

 How to choose the best contraception for you?

 The best method of contraception for you depends on many factors: what are your personal needs?
-What is your state of health?
+What is your health status?
 Are you breastfeeding your baby?
-In short, what we advise you to do is above all to talk about it with your healthcare professional.
-They will be best placed to find the method that fits your lifestyle and your future plans.
+In short, what we advise you to do is to talk to your healthcare professional.
+They will be best placed to find the method that suits your lifestyle and your future plans.
 So don't hesitate to ask for a postnatal consultation to discuss it.

-Pssst… To regain your serenity after giving birth and relieve your stress, our postpartum food supplement could well become your best ally!
+Pssst… To regain your serenity after childbirth and ease your stress, Moral Boost (our food supplement against stress and fatigue) could well become your best ally!

 Your most frequently asked questions about postpartum contraception